 - Keep your video turned on, especially when speaking and if others have their videos on.

 - Position your camera so that your top half of your body is visible.
-Be aware of what is behind you; a simple neutral background is best.
-Or use a virtual background.
+Be aware of what is behind you and use either a simple neutral background or a virtual background.

 - Introduce yourself / say your name when speaking for the first time.